Skip to content

 How far is too far?
 How do I know he’s the one?
 What if she’s not a believer?
 What does the Bible say about sex before marriage?

-Here, I’ve compiled 20 of the Christian dating questions most frequently asked by teens and answered them from a biblical perspective.
-While each of these could fill an entire post (or many posts), here you’ll find point-blank answers without all the fluff.
-But in case you want a little more depth on any given topic, I also include resources for further reading.
+To help you out, I’ve compiled 20 of the Christian dating questions most frequently asked by teens and answered them from a biblical perspective.
+You’ll find point-blank answers without all the fluff plus resources for further reading.

 A Teen’s Guide to Christian Dating: Biblical Answers to Your Most Burning Questions